xyirisli/Stochastic-simulation-project/README.md

 # Stochastic-simulation-project

 An implementation of the paper: J. Huang et al. (2015) "Control of Patient Flow in Emergency Departments, or Multiclass Queues with Deadlines and Feedback".
 Operations Research 63(4):892-908. https://doi.org/10.1287/opre.2015.1389.
-This is also a project done for a grad level course in Winter 2020.
+This implementation is also part of a project done for a grad level course in Winter 2020.

 In a hospital, the control of the patient flow can have a significant impact on its operational performance and the quality of care the patients received.